 This colorful graph offers another way to look at the overall sales trends for the past few years in the Harrisonburg and Rockingham County housing market.
 As shown above, our local housing market experienced small incremental growth between 2013 and 2015 before seeing a sharp uptick in home sales in 2016, and then a modest decline between 2016 and 2017.
-This graph also shows us a longer month-by-month history, so we can see that the 467 home sales seen in January-May 2018 is the second highest total home sales seen in the first five months of any year looking back all the way to 2012.
+Prior to October, it was unclear whether we'd have quite as strong of a year as seen in 2016 -- but we're now out ahead again -- on pace to possibly have as many as 1,300 home sales again in 2018.

 This graph shows a rolling 12 month trend line of the number of homes sold in the Harrisonburg and Rockingham County area, as well as the median price of the homes that sold during these time frames.
 Each data point shows one year's worth of home sales, which eliminates the volatility of evaluating sales figures on a monthly basis.
-Over the past three years we saw relatively consistent increases in the annual pace of home sales up until August 2017, when the pace of sales started slowing down.
-The median sales price has been steadily increasing for a year and a half and has now been at or above \$200,000 for three straight months.
+The pace of home sales rose between 2015 and mid-2017 before slowing for about a year -- but now seems to be on the rise again in 2018.
+The median sales price, however, has been on a relatively steady rise for over two years now -- increasing above \$200,000 for most of 2018.